 Internal Talent Acquisition Teams are on the rise and the government is bringing in new workplace training initiatives almost yearly.
 Hiring Managers are now more likely to consider a candidate’s potential for higher-level roles when interviewing them, rather than just the role they’re recruiting for at the time.
 It’s the People Team’s role to ensure that the Hiring Managers’ expectations and hiring decisions are in keeping with the ongoing plans for the wider business.

 Where does your HR Department stand?

-If there is any doubt at all that HR Departments have changed over the years, the stark contrast between the process and compliance-driven teams of the 80s and 90s and the people focussed teams of today, should serve as a solid reminder that humans are no longer seen as resources – but as people.
+If there is any doubt at all that HR Departments have changed over the years, the stark contrast between the process and compliance-driven teams of the 80s and 90s and the people-focused teams of today should serve as a solid reminder that humans are no longer seen as resources – but as people.